Start using our new user interface: Genome Detective Platform

 Introduction

-This tool provides three levels of classification of dengue virus: serotype, genotype and major lineage.
+This tool provides four levels of classification of dengue virus: serotype, genotype, major lineage and minor lineage.
 The serotype is determined based on a blast analysis against the reference sequences for the different serotypes.
-The genotype and major lineage are determined based on phylogenetic analysis.
+The genotype, major lineage and minor lineage are determined based on phylogenetic analysis.

-The definition of a dengue genotype is based on a diversity of variables, e.g., monophyly, pairwise distance within and between groups, net genetic diversity within groups, etc. For each genotype we have carefully selected reference sequences that represent its diversity.
-In addition, we performed extensive testing to be sure that our reference strains accurately classify other sequences.
-Since tool version 4.0 we have slightly expanded the genotypes by pulling back the defining node closer to the root, so that less sequences are unassigned.
+The definition of a dengue genotype is based on a diversity of variables, e.g., monophyly, pairwise distance within and between groups, net genetic diversity within groups, etc. For each genotype reference sequences were carefully selected to represent its diversity.
+In addition, extensive testing was performed to be sure that our reference strains accurately classify other sequences.
+Since tool version 4.0 the genotypes have been slightly expanded by pulling back the defining node closer to the root, so that less sequences are unassigned.

 • Serotype 2 includes 2I, 2II, 2III, 2IV, 2V and 2VI genotypes.